 Hi, I’m Ben.
 Writing my own bio makes me feel egocentric, but I suppose you should know a few things about me if you’ve stumbled across my blog.
 I have a few interests in life, and I combine them on this blog in a hopefully not-too-awkward jumble of thoughts.

-I’m likely to write about analytics a lot, because I’m currently a Product Manager working with analytics products at Adobe Systems.
+I’m likely to write about analytics a lot, because I’m currently a Sr. Product Manager working on Adobe Analytics Premium.
 My career has taken me back to Adobe for a second go-around after a short stint at ESPN in Bristol, CT.
 Prior to ESPN, I spent five years with Omniture (now part of Adobe) where I was in support, technical writing, community management, and product management working with some of the best customers and brightest colleagues a guy could ever hope to meet and building industry-leading software for digital analysis and optimization.

 I’m likely to write about sports a lot, because my dream growing up was to be a sports journalist and I almost never stop thinking about, reading about, and watching just about anything involving a ball (or, sometimes, a puck).
 I grew up in the Boston area, so (predictably) I live and die with the Red Sox and Patriots.
 My NBA team is the Utah Jazz, which was aided by the fact that I spent most of the last decade living just south of Salt Lake City.
 I attended Brigham Young University as an undergrad, and (gasp!) the University of Utah for my MBA, but I’m thoroughly a BYU fan in college sports.

-Finally, I’m likely to write about my personal life, which includes my wife and two young girls.
+Finally, I’m likely to write about my personal life, which includes my wife and four young kids.
 Most of my social life revolves around them.
-My Friday nights often consist of playing toys, watching Phineas & Ferb, and jumping on the bed.
+My Friday nights often consist of playing “Castle Bowling” (don’t ask), watching Phineas & Ferb, and jumping on the bed.

 If you’d like to connect with me in other places, here is where my online person lives: